just-the-docs/just-the-docs/index.md

 *First, why does this repository exist?* The purpose of this repository is simply as a record of what worked well in the past and what to avoid.
 In some cases, we may reference outside resources but primarily this is a living record of what our company has learned.

+In some (rare) cases, we may document exact processes:

+PROCESSES
-In some (rare) cases, we may document exact processes{: .label .label-purple } that must be followed but in general this manual is intended as a guide to help improve individual and team performance by sharing what works, and documenting conventions so we can coordinate better.
+{: .label .label-purple }

+which **must** be followed, but in general this manual is intended as a guide to help improve individual and team performance by sharing what works, and documenting conventions so we can coordinate better.

 In the words of "The Great CEO Within", By Matt Mochary: